MangoBee/blog/content/index.md

 As you can see, table is not suitable to build contents with long title.
 Best convention is to breaking down into headings

 ## Upcoming #📅
-Here will be a sneek peak to a article or notes that are under construction 🚧.
+Here will be a sneek peak to a article or notes that are under construction.
 - [Why plain text so important in digital era?](Why%20plain%20text%20so%20important%20in%20digital%20era?.md)
-	- Category: IT
+	- Category: IT (can be simply replace by tag)
-	- Level: Beginner
+	- Level: Beginner (can be simply replace by tag)
-	- Length: Medium
+	- Length: Medium (can be simply replace by tag)
-	- Description: plain text is a common term that everybody know
+	- Description: plain text is a common term that everybody know (can be simply replace by tag)
 - [[Bullet point - How to keep your daily operation sharp like bullet, and on point?]]
 	- Category: IT
 	- Level: Beginner
 	- Length: Medium
 	- Description: it is a outline of list that have structure create by tabs
-- 📅 Website Development: Graph View of linked Notes
+- Website Development: Graph View of linked Notes
 ## Test
 this is a line without bullet
 	- Bullet one